konglingteng97/alpha/README.md

 ## Histograms

-- Include distribution and energy spectrum of relevent particles.
+- 1D histograms of distribution and energy spectrum of relevent particles.

+- 2D histogram of distribution of scintillation photon in xy plane.

+- nTuples information of all particles.

 - The histos can be individually activated with the command :
-/analysis/h1/set id nbBins  valMin valMax unit where unit is the desired unit for the histo (MeV or keV, mm or cm, etc..)
+/analysis/h1/set id nbBins  valMin valMax unit

 - One can control the name of the histograms file with the command:
 /analysis/setFileName  name